ktorio/ktor-samples/feature/sessions/README.md

 Don't forge to set the `cookie.path` to `"/"` in the case you want that session to be accessible in all your routes for the same domain.

-Inside `cookie` block also, you can apply transforms to transform the contents of the cookie, to for example sign it with a hmac hash to prevent modifying its contents.
+Inside `cookie` block also, you can apply transforms to transform the contents of the cookie, to for example authenticate it with a hmac hash to prevent modifying its contents.

 ## Storing the contents of the session in a cookie